 This online selling site is best suited for those who prefer to sell locally and make deals in person.
 Some people take advantage of buying low and selling high on Craigslist, which can turn a pretty profit for those into market arbitrage.

-Similar to Craigslist, Nextdoor is about sharing with your community and neighbors.
-It is a platform where neighbors can share information about what’s going on in their communities – from announcing a neighborhood block party to complaining about the traffic on their streets.
+Similar to Craigslist, Nextdoor is about community.
+It’s a platform where neighbors can share information about what’s going on in their area—from announcing a block party to complaining about the traffic on their streets.

 Beyond being a neighborhood forum, Nextdoor also provides a free forum for selling your stuff online.
 Like Craigslist and Facebook Marketplace, there are no listing or membership fees, but you do have to meet your buyer and make the exchange in person.